Moving into a new build house

 Regular checks and maintenance of kitchen appliances and central heating

-In a new build, it's vital to keep an eye on kitchen appliances and central heating.
+In a new build, you should keep an eye on kitchen appliances and central heating.
 Double-check their functioning.
 Refer to instruction manuals provided for correct operation.
 Regular maintenance ensures longevity and efficiency.
 This proactive approach not only prevents unexpected breakdowns but also enhances your comfort and safety in your new home.

 Long-term considerations for new build homeowners